-- 5.14.
+5.18.
 An initial application for a DA that includes an authorisation for display aerobatics must include evidence that the applicant has received appropriate spin training.

-Additionally, the applicant must be able to demonstrate that they are current on spin entry and recovery techniques, preferably on the aircraft type flown during evaluation (if permitted), by logbook evidence and / or demonstration.
-DAEs shall indicate that these conditions have been satisfied when completing form SRG 1300. - 5.15.
-If the DAE is not satisfied that the applicant is sufficiently aware of, or current in, the recognition and recovery from unusual attitudes28 the recommendation must be restricted to non-aerobatic displays (with a specific 'wingover' exclusion) until such time as the applicant has received additional training.
+- 5.19.
+Additionally, applications for the renewal or upgrade of an aerobatic DA must be able to demonstrate that they are current on spin entry and recovery techniques, preferably on the aircraft type flown during evaluation (if permitted), by logbook evidence and / or demonstration.

+DAEs shall indicate that these conditions have been satisfied when completing form SRG 1300. - 5.20.
+If the DAE is not satisfied that the applicant is sufficiently aware of, or current in, the recognition and recovery from unusual attitudes35 the recommendation must be restricted to non-aerobatic displays (with a specific 'wingover' exclusion) until such time as the applicant has received additional training.